ai598d/ROSBOT/README.md

    - service_client.py (client node)
 ## fiz_actions
 ###### Overview
-This is a basic package consists of two nodes (publsiher and sibscriber). use command
+This is a basic package consists of two nodes (server and client). use command
-$ roslaunch fiz_topic Publisher_subscriber.launch\ to fire up this package directly from ubuntu terminal.
+$ roslaunch fiz_topic fancy_action.launch\ to fire up this package directly from ubuntu terminal.

+###### How to run
+   - clone to the ros workspace source directory
+   - use $catkin_make command to build the catkin.
+   - source the directory with $ source devel/setup.bash

 ###### actions
    - Timer.action